santanubiswas948/tic-tac-toe/README.md

 # Demo
 [This]() is a simple demo of tic-tac-toe game.
 # Getting Started
-Add this code in a new file of html.
+- Add this code in a new file of html for example index.html and save it in the same folder where you downloaded the project.
 ```html
 <!DOCTYPE html>
 <html>